 Photo by Keitaro Harada

-For four seasons, Ms. Miller was the Soprano Teaching Artist with Arizona Opera and had the opportunity to sing in four opera productions suitable for school-age children; "Who Wants to Be An Opera Star?", Opera 101, "Who's Afraid of the Big Bad Wolf"- based on Mozart's Don Giovanni, and an opera entirely improvised.
-During these four seasons, Ms. Miller became more interested in how children reacted to the opera art-form and was inspired to write her dissertation on Arizona Opera's Education Program with the emphasis on the outreach touring group, OperaTunity.
+For four seasons, Dr. Miller was the Soprano Teaching Artist with Arizona Opera and had the opportunity to sing in four opera productions suitable for school-age children; "Who Wants to Be An Opera Star?", Opera 101, "Who's Afraid of the Big Bad Wolf"- based on Mozart's Don Giovanni, and an opera entirely improvised.
+During these four seasons, Dr. Miller became interested in children's reactions to the opera art-form and was inspired to write her dissertation on Arizona Opera's Education Program with the emphasis on the outreach touring group, OperaTunity.

-In addition to her dissertation, Ms. Miller desires to create more accessible opera to school-age children.
-The large-scale project will include reworking operas into a smaller, more condensed versions that can be performed at local schools.
-Some of the operas included in this project would be; Rossini's Cenerentola and Barber of Seville, Massenet's Cendrillon, Donizetti's Don Pasquale, Mozart's Cosi fan tutte, and a version of Sleeping Beauty using music from Tchaikovsky's ballet.
+In addition to her dissertation, Dr. Miller desires to create more accessible opera to school-age children.
+This large-scale project includes reworking operas into more condensed versions that are accessible to school-age children.
+The operas included in this project are; Rossini's Cenerentola and Barber of Seville, Massenet's Cendrillon, Donizetti's Don Pasquale, Mozart's Cosi fan tutte, and a version of Sleeping Beauty using music from Tchaikovsky's ballet.